BiltosLab/litt/README.md

 2. Staging area (User can add the changes to be added to the next commit)
 3. Commit the changes
 4. View commit history (Details of each commit)
+5. Be able to host a repo and also clone from it

 # Steps to achieving the goals